Will Smith: 2008–2022: Career fluctuations and King Richard

 In Concussion, Smith played Dr. Bennet Omalu of the Brain Injury Research Institute, the first to discover chronic traumatic encephalopathy.
 Smith reported he had doubts about the film early in the production, saying, "some of my happiest memories are of watching my son catch and throw a football.
-I didn't want to be the guy who did a movie saying football could be dangerous."
+I didn't want to be the guy who did a movie saying football could be dangerous".
 These views subsided when he met Omalu, whose words about American ideals resonated with Smith.
 Smith's performance was praised for being "sensitive [and] understated".

 In 2016, Smith played Deadshot in the supervillain team-up action film Suicide Squad.
-Smith's participation in the film meant choosing it over a role in Independence Day: Resurgence, which he said would be like "clinging and clawing backwards."
+Smith's participation in the film meant choosing it over a role in Independence Day: Resurgence, which he said would be like "clinging and clawing backwards".
 While Suicide Squad was a massive financial success, earning over $700 million at the box office, the film received negative reviews from critics.
-Christopher Orr, film critic from The Atlantic described the film writing "The latest offering from the DC Comics superhero universe may be the most disastrous yet".
+Christopher Orr, film critic from The Atlantic wrote that "the latest offering from the DC Comics superhero universe may be the most disastrous yet".
 Later that year, Smith starred in director David Frankel's drama Collateral Beauty, playing a New York advertising executive who succumbs to a deep depression after a personal tragedy.
 Weeks after signing Smith onto the film, his father was diagnosed with cancer, from which he died in 2016.
-As part of his role required him to read about religion and the afterlife, he was brought closer to the elder Smith, calling the experience "a beautiful way to prepare for a movie and an even more majestic way to say goodbye to my father."
+As part of his role required him to read about religion and the afterlife, he was brought closer to the elder Smith, calling the experience "a beautiful way to prepare for a movie and an even more majestic way to say goodbye to my father".
 The film marked the lowest box office opening of Will Smith's career.
-The film also received near universal negative acclaim from film critics.
+The film also received near universal negative reviews from film critics.
 Hollywood Reporter critic David Rooney criticized Smith's performance writing as "the least interesting component in a madly overqualified cast".